 301 Michigan St. NE Suite 300

 Students admitted as a cohort begin the D.N.P. curriculum each fall semester.
-Deadline for application is February 1.
+Deadline for application is February 1; applications received thereafter accepted based upon space available.
 The $30 nonrefundable application fee is waived if the applicant has previously applied to Grand Valley State University.
 For more information, visit the website at gvsu.edu/grad/dnp/.

 Location & Format